 Fortnite: Battle Royale is a free-to-play, third-person-action online video game where players fight to the death in an ever-changing combat area.
 Battle Royale has been called the kids’ Call of Duty, or a cross between Minecraft and The Hunger Games.
 The point of Battle Royale is to be the last player standing after knocking off up to 99 other players.

 A tamer Fortnite mode, Save the World, first appeared in 2017.
-It’s played solo on a console or computer where on-screen human characters band together to fight zombie-like monsters.
+It’s played solo on a console or computer where outsize cartoonish characters band together to fight zombie-like monsters.
 Battle Royale can be played solo, but also in pairs or squads of four.
-On-screen characters are cartoonish human figures and monsters.
-Players can talk and listen to each other with the game’s Chat feature in all platforms except mobile.
+Players can talk and listen to others using the game’s Chat feature in all platforms except mobile (for now).

 Although Fortnite starts out as free, play-enhancing items can be bought inside the game.
 A paid upgrade is also available.